93million/certcache/docs/Configure challenges.md

 ### Standalone DNS-01 challenge

-CertCache comes with an inbuilt DNS challenge - `dns-01`.
-This challenge uses a standalone DNS server ([certbot-dns-standalone](https://github.com/siilike/certbot-dns-standalone)) which doesn't require DNS API credentials.
-This has benefits and drawbacks.
+By default, CertCache generates certificates using Cerbot using a plugin that provides a standalone DNS server ([certbot-dns-standalone](https://github.com/siilike/certbot-dns-standalone)) which doesn't require DNS API credentials.
+Configuration simply involves creating a CNAME entry for each domain you want to create certificates for

-The benefits for the standalone DNS challenge challenge:
+The benefits for the standalone DNS plugin:

   * simple - just create a CNAME record to vaildate a domain.
 No API or Certbot plugins required
   * unified method of validation that works with every DNS provider